 #6 How do we organise the discussion in family mediation?

-In child arrangement cases, your child’s needs with be at the centre of all discussion held and their welfare will be at the heart of any agreements reached.
+In child arrangement cases, your child’s needs will be at the centre of all discussion held, and their welfare will be at the heart of any agreements reached.

 To benefit the most from mediation, you should put together an agenda, which lists the points you wish to discuss during the mediation process.